Julie789/Team3Inquisitors/ProjectWorkPlan.md

     + How you use it
     + The limitations of the data
     + Interpretation of the data
-    + What decesions should be made based on your analysis
+    + What decisions should be made based on your analysis

 ### ROLES AND RESPONSIBILITIES :
 * **_PROOF READER_** - Alternating - This role will cycle between members of the team starting with this assignment.
+For the Project Work Plan, Swetha is the proof reader.
-* **_DOCUMENTATION LEAD_**
-        Documentation Lead is responsible for all the required documents in the project.
+* **_DOCUMENTATION LEAD_** - Swetha - Documentation Lead is responsible for all the required documents in the project.
 She makes sure that appropriate documents are created, updated, shared with the client and submitted in Canvas.
 * **_TECHNICAL LEAD_** - Connor - Will be the main figure in the project for programming and code related jobs including the R analysis.
 This does NOT mean they will be the only one doing any code, but rather will be the main lead in organizing aspects of the project associated with it.
-* **_CLIENT REPRESENTATIVE_**
-        Client Representative will act as a link between the client and the project team members and will ensure proper communication with the client.
+* **_CLIENT REPRESENTATIVE_** - Julie - Client Representative will act as a link between the client and the project team members and will ensure proper communication with the client.

 ### CONTRIBUTION STATEMENT :
 The Background research and RQs include below questions and the contribution is also mentioned below.